Proceedings

 in the old adage that he who does not have one eye on the future is left

-.
+in the past.
 However, this Colloquium does more than enough to reassure

 me that the future of our Higher Education Institutions is in good hands.